 Social costs were used to determine whether the potential entrainment reduction technology costs would result in the station becoming economically infeasible to operate.
 Since a premature shutdown of Marshall would result in social costs (i.e., lost jobs, income, and tax base; increased generation costs as power plants lower in the dispatch order would be called upon to make up the lost generation; and increased pollutant air emissions of replacement generation), installing entrainment reducing technologies at Marshall to comply with the Rule represents additional operational costs that would most likely be passed onto Duke Energy's electric customers in the form of higher rates.
 Thus, the social costs were determined assuming that Duke Energy would incur these additional costs and pass them on to electric customers.

 The engineering costs of installing entrainment reduction technologies are estimated by determining the total capital and annual O&M costs, including permitting costs borne by the station for each of the evaluated technologies.
-The social costs associated with each entrainment reduction technology are estimated by determining the electricity price increases resulting from compliance (i.e., technology installation) and power system2 costs, externality costs3, and government regulatory costs.
+The social costs associated with each entrainment reduction technology are estimated by determining the electricity price increases resulting from compliance (i.e., technology installation) and power system costs, externality costs, and government regulatory costs.

 The analysis discounts the future stream of each of these social costs at the relevant discount rate and sums them over the years they are specified to occur to develop the total social cost estimate presented in the next to last column in the table; annual social costs for each technology are presented in the last column.